ninewise/dissertation/on-the-side/related-work.md

 ## Related Work {#section:relatedwork}

-TODO vermelden wat we kunnen bijdragen hebben

-"vanuit het vak is een samenwerking ontstaan..."
+During my PhD, one of the courses of which I was the teaching assistant is the Computational Biology course.
+This is a course given to the 3rd year computer science students.
+In this course, they are taught practical optimization algorithms and methods, in a mild biological context.
+Since it's a practical course, part of the work is an optimization project.

+To offer the students experience in working on an existing code base, and to keep the course interesting for both us and them, we elected to work together with external partners on a project.
+We look for a third party with a (partial) developed code base stuck on the execution time.

+I start by analyzing the code myself, to ensure there is room for optimizations our students could handle.
+If there is, we slightly package the problems into a cleaner assignment for the students.
+We guide the students through the optimization, serving as first line contact for questions (forwarding more complex biological questions to the partner).
+At the end of the semester, while grading, I take notes on the results of students (often things I hadn't thought of myself during the prior inspection).
+I present these results to the partner, and possibly provide aid in implementing them in the actual product.

+Below I describe two of the projects we've worked on.
+The first partner, in 2018, was the Department of Molecular Biology at the Ghent University.
+Charles Dumolin, Aurélien Carlier and Peter Vandamme introduced us to the SPeDE project.
+In 2019, we visited the Flanders Research Institute for agriculture, fisheries and food (ILVO) with the students on invitation of Tom Ruttink and Dries Schaumont.
+They introduced our students to the SMAP project.
+In 2020, we partnered with ourselves as the Unipept team, and had the students work on the FragGeneScan project, the results of which leaded to Chapter
+\ref{chapter:fgsrs}.
+In 2021, we once more joined up with Tom and Dries on the SMAP project.

 ### SPeDE: Spectral Dereplication

-SPeDE [@dumolin] is a program that is used to dereplicate large sets of MALDI-TOF MS spectra.
+SPeDE is a program that is used to dereplicate large sets of MALDI-TOF MS spectra.
 The analysis consist of screening the dataset for spectra with unique spectral features and outputs the reduced set of selected reference spectra.
 Spectra not assigned as a reference are matched according to their matching reference spectra.

 The dereplication starts out by creating, for a list of $n$ spectra, a $n \times n$ uniqueness matrix of integers.
 The value at $(i, j)$ in